Olme-xD/Spartan-Marketplace/doc/Object-Oriented-Design/SpartanMarketplaceDesign.md

 #### 2.2.1 Actor: Provider
 ##### 2.2.1.1 Sign Up / Log In
+A Provider can sign up to create their profile.
+They shall be able to sign in using their registered email and password to access their dashboard and manage their listings.

 ##### 2.2.1.2 Manage Profile
+A Provider shall be able to view and update their profile information, including contact details, bio, and account settings to maintain an accurate presence on the platform.

 ##### 2.2.1.3 Create and Manage Listings
+A Provider shall be able to create new listings for products or services, edit existing listing details, and remove listings that are no longer available on the platform.

 ##### 2.2.1.4 Respond to Reviews
+A Provider shall be able to read reviews left by Customers and post responses to address feedback, answer questions, or thank customers for their comments.

 ##### 2.2.1.5 Rate Customers
+After completing a transaction, a Provider shall be able to leave a rating for the Customer to help build trust and accountability within the marketplace community.

 #### 2.2.2 Actor: Customer
 ##### 2.2.2.1 Sign Up / Log In